Back to Blog

 Board Reporting June 27, 2026 4 min read

-Most security dashboards are autopsies.
+Most security reports are autopsies.
 They tally the moments when defenses failed: the incidents logged, the breaches disclosed, the audit findings reopened.
 These numbers are easy to produce because the damage has already happened.
 The count is just the receipt.
 And yet quarter after quarter, security leaders walk into board meetings armed almost exclusively with these backward-looking figures, then wonder why their narrative feels reactive, why budget conversations stall, and why the directors keep asking some version of the same question: what are you doing to prevent the next one?

 Lagging vs. Leading: A Simple but Consequential Distinction